puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_relationships.markdown

 This example applies all yum repository resources before applying any package resources, which protects any packages that rely on custom repositories.

-### Capturing Resource References for Generated Resources
+### Capturing resource references for generated resources

 In this version of the Puppet language, the _value_ of a resource declaration is a _reference_ to the resource it creates.